Mithrik/BountyOfTheLand/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and detailed description of what your suggestion for the mod is.
+Make sure that this suggestion has not been already suggested.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**Justification**
+Explain why your suggestion should be considered to be implemented in a concise manner.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+- Forge version: XX.XX.XX.XXXX